John Russell, 1st Earl Russell: The Aberdeen coalition: 1852–1855

 Russell, as the leader of the Whigs, agreed to bring his party into a coalition with the Peelites, headed by Aberdeen.
 As the leader of the largest party in the coalition, Russell was reluctant to serve under Aberdeen in a subordinate position, but agreed to take on the role of Foreign Secretary on a temporary basis, to lend stability to the fledgling government.
 He resigned the role in February 1853 in favour of Clarendon, but continued to lead for the government in the Commons and attended cabinet without ministerial responsibilities.
 Russell was unhappy that half of Aberdeen's cabinet was made up of Peelites, despite the fact that the Whigs contributed hundreds of MPs to the Government's support in the Commons, and the Peelites only around 40.
 However, he came to admire some of his Peelite colleagues, particularly the Chancellor of the Exchequer William Gladstone, who would go on to become an important political ally in later years.

 With Aberdeen's agreement, Russell used his position as Leader of the House of Commons to push for a new Reform Act.
-Although Russell had promoted the 1832 Reform Act as a one-off measure to re-balance the constitution, after twenty years he had become convinced of the need for further electoral reform.
+Although Russell had promoted the Reform Act 1832 as a one-off measure to re-balance the constitution, after twenty years he had become convinced of the need for further electoral reform.
 In February 1854 Russell introduced his bill to the House.
 The property qualification was to be reduced from £10 to £6 in boroughs, and from £50 to £10 in the counties.
 Additionally 66 seats would be removed from undersized constituencies and redistributed.
 The second reading of the bill was set for March 1854, but the prospect of imminent war with Russia led to it being postponed until April.
 After the outbreak of war on 28 March Russell came under pressure from the cabinet to withdraw the bill entirely.
 Russell threatened to resign if the cabinet abandoned the reform bill, but he was convinced to stay on by Aberdeen, who promised that he would support the reform bill if Russell reintroduced it in a future session.
 However, with the fall of the Aberdeen government the following year, it would be 12 years before Russell had another chance to introduce a reform bill.